juju/docs/src/en/commands.md

    **Summary:**

-   changes the password for a user
+   Changes the password for a Juju user.

    **Options:**